olohmann/azure-hands-on-labs/labs/08_testing/testing.md

 1. Change `ResourceGroupName` to e.g. `CONTOSO_RG_LAB_030` (whatever resource group was assigned to you).

 1. There are additional settings needed for each of the three stages ('Dev', 'QA' and 'Production'), which is why all three are currently marked with a red explanation mark.
-Start from left to right with the 'Dev' environment and perform the following steps for each of them.
+We will start from left to right and fix all of them.

     ![AzDevOps](./media/04-az-devops.png)

-1. Now select the the `Dev` stage in the `Tasks` panel.
+1. First select the the `Dev` stage in the `Tasks` tab.

     ![AzDevOps](./media/06-az-devops.png)